beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/project-structure.md

 ### `src/shared`

-**[Optional]** This is a handy folder that makes its contents available across all your Functions under the `@architect/shared` namespace.
+This is a handy folder that makes its contents available across all your Functions under the `@architect/shared` namespace.
 Think: per-project globally installed modules.

 Here's an example of how a file in `src/shared` would be available to a Function: